dmoore5050/SaisonBuilderOnRails/README.md

 ###To do:

-* Implement Travis/CodeClimate/Coveralls
 * Style app
-* Explore Draper, Bourbon/Neat gems.
+* Implement delete line item in recipe edit view
+* Explore using select box to filter ingredient select in n recipe edit/new view

 Features
 --------